College of Letters & Science

 The following is a list of symbols located in the "geBLC" column of the former Timetable, the UW–Madison Transfer Equivalency Database (TED), and the Transfer Information System (TIS).
 These symbols are still used to designate course attributes in L&S. The symbols are as follows:

-Letters in the "g" column identify a course which counts toward either the Communication requirement or the Quantitative Reasoning requirement for general education as follows:
+Letters in the "g" column (or the Gen Ed designation in the "Gen-Ed" section of the Course Guide under Additional Info) identify a course which counts toward either the Communication requirement or the Quantitative Reasoning requirement for general education as follows:

 a—course counts toward the Communication Part A requirement.